-In previous years, the survey area was off the southern coast of Western Australia between off Esperance (123E) and east of Albany (117E), including off Bremer Bay (Fig. 2).
+The survey area was off the southern coast of Western Australia between off Esperance (123E) and east of Albany (117E), including off Bremer Bay (Fig. 2).
 The area covers about 450 km x 60 km.
 The continental shelf of about 70 m in depth extended largely from the coast, and then dropped sharply at shelf-edge to deeper than 500 m in depth within 2 km distance.
 The piston-line laid off Bremer Bay.
-This year, the area covered was off Esperance only.

-The vessels engaged in the survey from 6:00 to 17:00 and returned Esperance everyday.
-GPS position data were recorded every second or every minute.
+The vessels engaged in the survey from 6:00 to 17:00 and returned to a port or a calm bay everyday.
+GPS position data were recorded every second in a software for navigation, Navionics, and downloaded in the gpx format file later of the day.
 The vessel operated trolling at speed of 7-8 knots.
 Four trolling lines at maximum were trolled.
 Each line has one hook with a plastic lure.
 Because the trolling index derived from the survey is based on the number of SBT schools, not the total number of SBT individuals caught, we did not try to maximize the number of fish caught.
 Individual fish caught of any species were measured by its length.
 Some SBT were killed for stomach contents observation.
 Other SBT were its fork length (FL) measured and released.

 Comparing to previous years, following points were different.
-The survey area was only off Esperance.
-No observation on the piston-line was conducted.
 While crew members were common, there was no researcher from Japan.
-Four trolling lines with one type of lure were used instead eight lines with three types of lures.
+Four trolling lines with one type of lure were used instead eight lines with three types of lures used in previous years.
 We didn't implemented archival tagging on SBT and oceanographic observation by CTD.

-3. Results
+Results